croffler/hugo-test/site/content/xap102/dump.markdown

 {{% highlight java %}}
 Map<String, Object> context = new HashMap<String, Object>();
 context.put("logEntryMatcher", lastN(200));
-DumpResult dumpResult = admin.generateDump("test", context, "summary", "log");
+DumpResult dumpResult = admin.generateDump("test", context, "ssummary", "log");
 {{% /highlight %}}

 The above code will generate a dump, including the just the last 200 log entries which the log dump processor will process.